 Various strands of evidence have converged to challenge the claim that the state of our economy is a function of how good our schools are at preparing tomorrow’s workers.
 For individual students, school achievement is only weakly related to subsequent workplace performance.
 And for nations, there’s little correlation between average test scores and economic vigor.

 Schools make a tempting scapegoat when a company’s financial results are disappointing or when the economy as a whole falters.
 But an employee’s educational background is only one of many factors that determine his or her productivity.
 Worker productivity, in turn, is only one of many factors that determine corporate profitability.
 And corporate profitability is only one of many factors that determine the state of the economy – particularly the employment picture.
-Does anyone seriously believe, for example, that the main reason U.S. companies are shipping jobs by the millions to Mexico and Asia is because they believe those countries’ schools are better?
+Does anyone seriously believe, for example, that the main reason U.S. companies are shipping jobs by the millions to Mexico and Asia is because they believe the schools are better there?

 But let’s talk about values, not just facts.
 Is the main mission of schools really to prepare children to be productive workers who will do their part to increase the profitability of their future employers?
 Every time education is described as an “investment,” or schools are discussed in the context of the “global economy,” a loud alarm ought to go off, reminding us of the moral and practical implications of giving an answer in dollars to a question about schools.
 As Jonathan Kozol recently reminded us, good teachers “refuse to see their pupils as . . . pint-sized deficits or assets for America’s economy into whom they are expected to pump ‘added value.’”

 Lending an even more noxious twist to the habit of seeing education in purely economic terms is the use of the word “competitiveness,” which implies that our goals should be framed in terms of beating others rather than doing well.
 When the topic is globalization, it’s commonly assumed that competition is unavoidable: For one enterprise (or country) to succeed, another must fail.
-But even if this were true – and economists Paul Krugman and the late David Gordon have separately argued it probably isn’t — why in the world would we accept the same zero-sum mentality with respect to learning?
+But even if this were true – and economists Paul Krugman and David Gordon have separately argued it probably isn’t — why in the world would we accept the same zero-sum mentality with respect to learning?

 Consider the sport of ranking the U.S. against other nations on standardized tests.
 Once we’ve debunked the myth that test scores predict economic success, why would we worry about our country’s standing as measured by those scores?
 To say that our students are first, or tenth, on a list provides no useful information about how much they know or how good our schools are.
 If all the countries did reasonably well in absolute terms, there would be no shame in (and, perhaps, no statistical significance to) being at the bottom.
 If all the countries did poorly, there would be no glory in being at the top.
 Exclamatory headlines about how “our” schools are doing compared to “theirs” suggest that we’re less concerned with the quality of education than with whether we can chant, “We’re Number One!”

-Likewise, the New York Times warned in the late 1990s that “American high school graduation rates, for generations the highest in the world, have slipped below those of most industrialized countries.”
+Likewise, the New York Times warned that “American high school graduation rates, for generations the highest in the world, have slipped below those of most industrialized countries.”
 Actually, on most measures, the U.S. is doing better than ever in terms of the proportion of our adults who finish school.
 But again we were invited to fret because progress had been made by other countries, too, meaning we were no longer king of the mountain.

 What if we just ignored the status of students in other countries?
 That wouldn’t be especially neighborly, but at least we wouldn’t be viewing the gains of children in other lands as a troubling development.
-Better yet, rather than defending whatever policies will ostensibly help our graduates to “compete,” we could make decisions on the basis of what will help them collaborate effectively.
+Better yet, rather than defending whatever policies will ostensibly help our graduates to “compete,” we could make decisions on the basis of what will help them to collaborate effectively.
 Educators, too, might think in terms of working with – and learning from – their counterparts in other countries.

 Even beyond the moral justification for transcending reflexive rivalry, Janet Swenson at Michigan State University points out that “we’ll all benefit from the best education we can provide to every child on the face of this planet.
 Do you care if it’s a child in Africa who finds a cure for cancer rather than a child in your country?” she asks.